Who Is Eligible?

 Transferring to a Four-Year University

-At this time, Walsh College is the only institution accepting transfer students.
+At this time, the Detroit Promise currently has 5 transfer partners for students to choose from.
 Students must have attended a partnering community college as a Detroit Promise student and must have earned a 3.0 or higher overall GPA, and 60 credits OR an associate degree.

 Frequently Asked Questions